dimitri-nicolo/calico/networking/egress/egress-gateway-aws.md

 >
 > -  The `securityContext` is required, so that the egress gateway can manipulate its own network
 >    namespace.
+>
+> -  The `policysync` volume mount is required.
+This exposes the policy sync API to the pod,
+>    allowing it to program its own routing based off information from Felix.
 {: .alert .alert-info}